danbev/learning-ai/notes/llama-kv-cache.md

     }
 ```
 So we have this function `n_embd_k_gqa` which returnes the number of embedding
-dimensions for the Key matrix for grouped query attention.
+dimensions for the Key matrix for grouped query attention (qga).
 Notice that we are
 passing in the layer which sounds like there can be different embedding sizes
 for different layers.
 ```c++